CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 .\runall.sh
 ```

-If you are using a Windows computer, execute the following batch script at the Command Line (in order to run the full pipeline):
+If you are using a Windows computer, execute the following batch script at the Command Prompt instead:

 ```
 .\runall.sh